awsdocs/amazon-api-gateway-developer-guide/doc_source/promote-canary-deployment.md

 }
 ```

 As you can see, promoting a canary release to the stage does not disable the canary and the deployment remains to be a canary release deployment\.
 To make it a regular production release deployment, you must disable the canary settings\.
-For more information about how to disable a canary release deployment, see [Disable a Canary Release](delete-canary-deployment.md)\.
+For more information about how to disable a canary release deployment, see [Disable a canary release](delete-canary-deployment.md)\.